CRIStAL-SPEED/hackathon-09-2021/Challenge3.md

 ```
 git clone https://github.com/facebookresearch/detectron2.git
 ```
+From this repository in the folder Challenge3, copy the python and jupyter notebooks in the corresponding paths:
-put *.ipynb in detectron2 root folder put *.py files in tools folder copy the dataset here in datasets
+- put *.ipynb in detectron2 root folder
+- put *.py files in tools folder
+- copy the dataset here in datasets

 #### 4. Training with detectron